-The Facilities Master Plan (FMP) developed using the results of the evaluations from the Five-Year Construction Plan and Space Inventory Reports, as well as information gathered from surveys and focus groups.
+The Facilities Master Plan developed using the results of the evaluations from the Five-Year Construction Plan and Space Inventory Reports, as well as information gathered from surveys and focus groups.
 Students' comments focused on equity issues around gender-neutral restrooms and improved paths of travel.
 The FMP addresses these evaluations with plans to improve paths of travel through the campus, create outdoor learning areas, and develop flexible spaces for learning and studying with improved access to student services [III.B.3_09].
-Measure G Bond money was allocated to these plans and work is in progress
+Measure G Bond money was allocated to these plans and work is in progress [III.B.3_10; III.B.3_11].

-[III.B.3_10; III.B.3_11].
 The FMP also identified a potential excess of space for lecture, laboratory, and office spaces, and recommended renovating and repurposing some of these spaces for more library, study, and instructional media space.

 Programs identify and request equipment through the program review process [III.B.3_12].
-Requests are discussed, and resources are prioritized and allocated in the Finance Allocation Team meetings led by the Vice President of Finance and Administrative Services.
+Requests are discussed, and resources are prioritized and allocated in the Finance Allocation Team meetings led by the vice president of Finance and Administrative Services.

 The Dental Hygiene program reviews its facilities annually and in compliance with the Commission on Dental Accreditation (CODA) program standards for physical resources.
 Program faculty submit their facilities requests as part of the College's program review process.
-These resource requests are reviewed by the Finance Allocation Team, and the process follows as described in Standard III.B.2.
+These resource requests are reviewed by the Finance Allocation Team (FAT) as part of the program review process.
 When facilities requests are funded, Dental Hygiene assesses the impact in annual program review updates.